In a world where owning a home is getting pricier each day, mortgages are becoming one of the best ways to fulfill home-owning dreams.

 This will require you to be on top of things on matters of your credit history.
 You should always be knowledgeable regarding this.
 That will not only come in handy when negotiating a mortgage rate but also for preapproval.

 Your credit history will tell lenders whether you are the type of person who makes debt payments on time or not.
-It thus follows that excellent credit history will boost your chances of preapproval significantly.
-Here’s what to do if you have bad credit and you want a mortgage.
+It thus follows that an excellent credit score will boost your chances of preapproval significantly.

 3. Pay Your Debts